NiklasRosenstein/slap/docs/src/commands/log.md

 ```

 The `pr` value can be set manually once a PR was created, or be updated automatically for example through a GitHub
-action or other type of CI job (the `shut log inject-pr-url` command can help with that).
+action or other type of CI job (the `slam log inject-pr-url` command can help with that).

 ## Configuration